CS-1400/CS-1400.github.io/_pages/data-types/strings.md

 [Run on Repl.it](https://repl.it/@bianca_ruiz/strings#main.py){: .btn }

 ## Indexing
 An index is the position of a character in a sequence (like a string).
-Indexing begins at 0, and is enclosed in square brackets (```flavor[0]```).
-Negative indexing begins at the end of the sequence, at index -1.
+The first character is at index 0:  ```flavor[0]```.
+Negative indexing begins at the last character with index -1.
 You can access substrings by slicing with indices.

 ![](/assets/string-index.png)